P.E. and Sport Premium

 - To provide places for pupils in a variety of extra-curricular sports clubs made available to the whole school.
-These will include, Ballet, Tap and Jazz; Football; Multi-skills; Netball; Cricket; Cross Country; Street Dance; Handball; Hockey; Ultimate Frisbee; Torkball; Dodge Ball; Archery; Boot Camp; Martial Arts; Badminton.
+These will include, Ballet, Tap and Jazz; Football; Multi-skills; Netball; Cricket; Cross Country; Street Dance; Handball; Hockey; Ultimate Frisbee; Tchoukball; Dodge Ball; Archery; Boot Camp; Martial Arts; Badminton; Squash.

-- To focus on early intervention in promoting balance and co-ordination through use of outdoor gym equipment – leading to potential improved motor skill development.
+- To focus on early intervention in promoting balance and co-ordination through use of interventions such as Fizzy and Clever Hands and the use of outdoor gym equipment – leading to potential improved motor skill development.

-- To ensure planned opportunities within PE, physical activity and school sport that enhances pupils’ social and moral development through our Core Learning Skills Curriculum.
+- To ensure planned opportunities within PE, physical activity and school sport that enhances pupils’ social and moral development through our Core Values.